 COVID-19 Vaccine info for IBD patients

-Immunocompromised people are also eligible to receive a booster dose 168 days after their third dose.
+Immunocompromised people can receive three doses of the COVID-19 vaccine.
+They are also eligible to receive a booster dose 168 days after their third dose.

-You can receive the seasonal flu vaccine either before, after, or at the same time as the 3rd dose of the COVID vaccine.
+You can receive the seasonal flu vaccine either before, after, or at the same time as the COVID vaccine.
 There is no required spacing between these vaccines.

 Is the vaccine safe and can I receive it?